agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getGroupCount()`

 `getGroupCount()` returns how many Groups the Collection has.
 ```ts
 MY_COLLECTION.createGroup('group1');
 MY_COLLECTION.getGroupCount(); // Returns 2
 ```
-It should always return a greater number than `0`, since each Collection has a `default` Group.
+It should always return a larger number than `0`, since each Collection has a `default` Group.

 ### 📄 Return